Skip to content

 Application Security

 • DigitalAI - Application Security Threat Report (2025) - Quantifies evolving risks in modern application security.
-Key findings highlight industry trends, attack data categorized by industry and OS (Android vs. iOS), and regional variations in attack rates.
+Key findings highlight industry trends, attack data categorized by industry and OS, and regional variations in attack rates.

 • GitGuardian - State of Secrets Sprawl (2025) - Analyzes the prevalence of secrets sprawl in 2024, focusing on the types of secrets exposed and their locations within software development lifecycles.
 Key findings reveal that generic secrets comprise 58% of all detected leaks, private repositories are eight times more likely to contain secrets than public ones, and collaboration tools represent a significantly overlooked source of exposure.